sf-wdi-37/js-control-flow/README.md

 #### `if/else`

-The boolean expression inside an `if`'s parentheses will always be evaluated as truthy or falsy to determine what will happen next.
+The boolean expression inside an `if`'s parentheses will always be evaluated as truthy or falsey to determine what will happen next.

 A diehard Giants fan might have the following rules for baseball games: